d-linnard/CitywideWildfireEvacuationTool/readME.md

   <p align="center">
   <img width="460" height="300" src="Images/CampFire.jpg">
   </p>
+Since then the frequency and intensity of wildfires has increased in the United States (**INSERT CITATION**).
+To help decision makers across the US make informed decisions about evacuations during wildfires, we have created tools that:

-  - how long will it take the residents of Paradise, CA to evacuate during a wildfire?
+  - estimate the time needed to evacuate a city
-  - how well are roadways connected in Paradise, CA?
-  - how resilient are roadways in Paradise, CA to blockages?
-  <iframe width="175%" height="500px" src="https://studio.unfolded.ai/public/ae438921-4fd0-471d-9c35-1ae853a8d123/embed" frameborder="0" allowfullscreen></iframe>
+  - determine the connectivity of roadways within cities
+  - determine the resilience of roadway networks when areas are congested or occluded by obstacles

 ## Services
 - We help state, local, and federal planners save lives by offering several products:
-  - evacuation times
+  - evacuation times estimates
   - roadway connectivity
   - roadway resilience
+  <iframe width="175%" height="500px" src="https://studio.unfolded.ai/public/ae438921-4fd0-471d-9c35-1ae853a8d123/embed" frameborder="0" allowfullscreen></iframe>

 ## Research